'Grand Theft Auto 6' will reportedly be announced this week

 While Rockstar stated the leak did not cause “any disruption to our live game services nor any long-term effect on the development of our ongoing projects,” fans have spent the last year waiting for more Grand Theft Auto 6 news.

-As a result, a number of bizarre theories surrounding Grand Theft Auto 6‘s reveal have been cooked up by fans.
+As a result, a number of bizarre theories surrounding GTA 6‘s reveal have been cooked up by fans.
 Last month, “desperate” X users suggested that the game’s reveal would revolve around moon cycles, while others have reached for far-fetched hints in Grand Theft Auto 5‘s Halloween event.

 As for what we know about the game ahead of its reveal, Bloomberg previously reported that the next Grand Theft Auto game will take players to Miami and feature protagonists influenced by real-world outlaws Bonnie and Clyde.

-Note: UPDATE: A Grand Theft Auto 6 trailer has been confirmed, and will be released in December.